top of page

 THE GARDEN PROJECT

 Our volunteer-led project to transform the grounds of the Hall and the north side of Platt Fields Park.
+Developed in partnership with Friends of Platt Fields.

 Open to anyone who lives or works in Rusholme, Moss Side, Fallowfield or Longsight.
 Drop in for as long or as little as you like.
+All tools, gloves and training provided.
+Please wear covered shoes and clothes you don't mind getting dirty.
+There is a fully accessible toilet.

 What can you do?